PK-170/MarketWebApiDotnet/README.md

-This is a .Net web api backend.
+* This is a .Net web api backend.
+* User can create a stock, get all the stocks in the database.